Two Acts, Book Musical, Rated PG

 choreographic guide allows productions to retain original

 director/choreographer Jerome Robbins’ classic staging.
-With beloved
+With iconic and beloved

 songs such as “Sunrise, Sunset,” “If I Were A Rich Man,” and